Early Life

-Stephan Ernst Schmidheiny was born on October 29, 1947, in Balgach, Switzerland, into a prominent industrial family.
-He completed his law studies and earned a PhD from the University of Zurich in 1972.
+Stephan Ernst Schmidheiny was born on October 29, 1947, in Balgach, Switzerland, into a prominent industrialist family.
+He is a fourth-generation member of a key industrial family in Switzerland.
+His father, Ernst Schmidheiny, divided his industrial empire between Stephan and his brother, setting the stage for Stephan's future in business.
+He completed his Law studies and received a PhD from the University of Zurich in 1972.

 Rise to Success